sequelize/sequelize/docs/api/instance.md

 If set is called with an object, it will loop over the object, and call set recursively for each key, value pair.
 If you set raw to true, the underlying dataValues will either be set directly to the object passed, or used to extend dataValues, if dataValues already contain values.

-When set is called, the previous value of the field is stored, so that you can later see which fields changed (see `changed`).
+When set is called, the previous value of the field is stored and sets a changed flag(see `changed`).

 Set can also be used to build instances for associations, if you have values for those.
-TODO - mick should probably write something here about how includes in set works - perhaps also even some tests?
+When using set with associations you need to make sure the property key matches the alias of the association while also making sure that the proper include options have been set (from .build() or .find())

+If called with a dot.seperated key on a JSON/JSONB attribute it will set the value nested and flag the entire object as changed.

 **See:**